gauravbadarkhe/eth-indexer/README.md

 # Parsing Data

-Parsing data seems straight forward i.e we just start from block 1 and start recording all transaction and block data till we reach the n'th (latest block)
+Parsing data seems straight forward but its a 3 step procress.
+**Step 1** : Using Subscriptions lets start indexing latest blocks.
+**Step 2** : Start indexing from genesus block till we reach indexed blocks
+**Step 3** : Run Block and transaction Checkers to account for erros during first pass of indexing.
+Once a block is marked indexed no need to ever check it again.

 ```
 Block --> Transaction List --> Individual Transaction --> Presist In DB